lekrsu/shfw-walkthrough/README.md

 #### ADC modding info (G30)

-Special thanks to Lothean for providing valuable information on the radc logic.
+Special thanks to Lothean for providing valuable information on the R_adc logic.

 [Open Calculator](https://lekrsu.github.io/shfw-walkthrough/calculator/)

-**Note**: Make sure to adjust Radc, as it plays a significant role in ADC modding.
+**Note1**: Make sure to adjust R_adc, as it plays a significant role in ADC modding.
+**Note2**: You can also meassure your battery voltage and then increase the divider voltage until the system voltage reading matches your previous meassuring.
+**Note3**: You only need to touch this setting once you changed the resistors on the esc.

 ### License